carpentries-incubator/python-pandas-power-consumption/_episodes/06-pandas-visualizing.md

 teaching: 30
 exercises: 15
 questions:
-- "How can we use plots to explore characteristics of datasets?"
+- "How can we use plots to explore trends in time series data?"
 objectives:
-- "Generate simple plots using matplotlib."
+- "Generate time series plots using matplotlib."
 - "Understand methods for plotting different statistics."
 keypoints:
 - "FIXME."